 Early Life

 Jared Corey Kushner was born on January 10, 1981, in Livingston, New Jersey.
-He is the son of Charles Kushner, a real estate developer, and Seryl Kushner.
-His paternal grandparents were Holocaust survivors.
-Kushner was raised in a Modern Orthodox Jewish family and attended the Frisch School.
-In 1999, he enrolled at Harvard University, graduating in 2003 with a degree in government.
-He then pursued a dual JD/MBA degree at New York University, earning both degrees in 2007.
+He is the son of real estate developer Charles Kushner.
+Kushner attended the Frisch School, a Modern Orthodox yeshiva high school.
+He graduated from Harvard University with a degree in government in 2003.
+Kushner then pursued a dual degree program (JD/MBA) at New York University, graduating in 2007.

 Rise to Success